-- Don’t use alcohol to unwind at the end of the day.
+- Try not to use alcohol as a means of distressing at the end of the day.

-These suggestions are a good start, but remember that it’s ultimately up to you when it comes to taking your health into your own hands!
-Sleep is non-negotiable, so why not experiment with your pre-bed routine and find what works for you!
+These suggestions are a good start, but remember that it’s ultimately down to you when it comes to taking your health into your own hands!
+The evidence suggests that good sleep is non-negotiable, so why not do some experimenting and investigating into your own sleep and find what works for you!

 Food for thought?
 If this has encouraged you to think about your health, fitness & wellbeing, why not click this link and fill out our enquiry form.
 We’d love to see how we can help you on your journey.